 PREA Training is no longer offered through PFC-U. The Department of Justice now requires each correctional entity to manage its own PREA training.
 If you have any questions about requirements for your facility, please email the PFC Volunteer Coordinator.

 Prerequisite: None [3 hours] Comforter.
 Teacher.
 Intercessor.
 This course studies several different denominational teachings regarding the Holy Spirit, including the Pentecostal viewpoint on the Baptism of the Holy Spirit and the 9 gifts of the Spirit as taught by Paul in 1 Corinthians chapters 12 and 14.

 PFC 420: Assimilating Sex Offenders into the Local Church

-Prerequisite: Permission of the Executive Director [3 hours] This new program was designed for the local pastor, elder board member, and church leader.
+Prerequisite: Permission of the Executive Director [3 hours] This program was designed for the local pastor, elder board member, and church leader.
 Learn about the three levels of sex offenders and the 5 step process to assimilating a sex offender successfully into your church body.
 Learn the difference between proper and improper monitoring and accountability methods.
 Co-authored by a pastor qualified in this very sensitive area of ministry.